wrapperband/Tame-Uppermill-FloodRisk/README.md

 Because this is a real event, the Flood risk situation at Uppermill and Mossley is worse than previously reported i.e. inevitable, just a matter of time.

+#### Planner should be taking action as designated by the Environment Agency report [Ref6]

+    11. Flood risk is increasing, perhaps substantially, so Planners, Emergency Planners, Asset Managers and others will need to mitigate this  through a mix of collaborative working, planning policies, use of ‘worst case’ scenarios,development of contingency plans, and some detailed analysis.

 ### Method